Stationary engineers and boiler operators continue training throughout their career.

 Detail oriented.
 Stationary engineers and boiler operators monitor intricate machinery, gauges, and meters to ensure that everything is operating properly.

-Manual dexterity.
+Dexterity.
 Stationary engineers and boiler operators must use precise motions to control or repair machines.
 They grasp tools and use their hands to perform many tasks.

 Mechanical skills.
 Stationary engineers and boiler operators must know how to use tools and work with machines.
 They must be able to repair, maintain, and operate equipment.